SamAndTheSun/CSS_healthspan_epigenetics/README.md

 ![](figures/experimental_design.png)

-All of the figures used in the manuscript are derived from the code and may be accessed there, with the exception of the formulas which were made in powerpoint
+All of the figures used in the manuscript are derived from the code and may be accessed there, with the exception of the formulas which were made in powerpoint.